Mount Baker from the top of Panorama "Pan" Dome

 Then you get to ski the Canyon, a narrow groomed cat track that drops down between cliffs.
 Often icy and crappy, it can sometimes wring out all of the elation you had at the top.
 It is often closed because of avalanche danger.
 DON'T EVEN THINK about going down there when the closed signs are up.
 You'll Jones over Gunner's Bowl, but resist the temptation.
 It ain't safe at all and the powers that be get very cranky if they catch anyone.
 It could even land you in the legal system with a $10,000 fine!

-Sticky Wicket (not shown on some maps, but there is a sign at the top of C6)- Head toward North Face and take a right after the entrance to The Canyon.
+Sticky Wicket (It used to have signs and was marked on the trail map, but no longer)- Head toward North Face and take a right after the entrance to The Canyon.
 Not a trail, so just work your way down through open areas and widely spaced, huge trees.
 A little to skiers' left of the open part of the run is a more heavily treed, skiable area known to locals as "Sticky Trees."
 When you get to the rope line at the bottom of Sticky, follow it to skier's left and you will end up at the bottom of Canuk's Deluxe.
 Do not duck this rope!
 There's a cliff just beyond which is not huckable.

 Canuck's Deluxe - Follow Chair 6 about half way down and then bear to skiers' right.
 Open eastern exposure gives morning sun and first corn in spring.
 Bumped up after a few days of no/low snowfall, it is a first target for many on a powder frenzy day.